American Association (1902–1997): First run (1902–1962)

+During the 1948 season, Brooklyn Dodger Roy Campanella was reassigned to the Saint Paul Saints.
+On May 18, he become the first person to break the color barrier in the American Association when he took the field in a game.

 The American Association's attendance base began to be eroded significantly in the 1950s and early 1960s due to expansion and westward migration of Major League Baseball teams into several of the AA's larger member cities, especially Milwaukee, Kansas City, and Minneapolis-Saint Paul.
 Another contributing factor was the increased frequency of televised games, both of MLB teams and the AA's own clubs, enticing fans to watch baseball from the comfort of their own homes.
 Toledo suffered such poor attendance that the team folded during the 1952 season and was transferred to Charleston, West Virginia.
-In 1952, the league lost the Milwaukee Brewers who were displaced by the National League's Milwaukee Braves.
+In 1953, the league lost the Milwaukee Brewers who were displaced by the National League's Milwaukee Braves.
 In 1959, the league expanded to 10 teams when it acquired three former Texas League clubs, but expensive and lengthy travel across the spread-out league coupled with dwindling attendance was damaging to what had once been a flourishing circuit.
 By 1961, the league had been reduced to six clubs—just one a charter city—after having lost Kansas City and Minneapolis–St. Paul to the major leagues.

 After the 1962 season, the American Association disbanded, and some of its member teams were distributed between the Pacific Coast League (PCL) and the International League (IL), while others (the Louisville Colonels and Omaha Dodgers) folded altogether.
 The Indianapolis Indians joined the IL, and the Dallas-Fort Worth Rangers, Denver Bears, and Oklahoma City 89ers went to the PCL.